liutkwilliam/first-portfolio/__portfolio/wide-photo-brand-design.md

 Wide Photo is a fictional company providing photography services based in Sydney.
 For the project, I have created the following:

 - A visual guideline

+Then based on the visual guideline, I created:
 - Presentation slides template
 - A social media post (Instagram)
 - A web banner